Samsung sees higher Q2 handset earnings; U.S. supply crunch to ease

 Samsung kicked off global sales of its Galaxy S III on May 29, but shipments have been affected by the tight supply of parts such as the handset casing for the pebble-blue model.

-"Due to overwhelming demand for the Galaxy S III worldwide, Samsung has informed us they will not be able to deliver enough inventory of Galaxy S III for Sprint to begin selling the device on June 21.
-We are working closely with Samsung on a delivery schedule to support our launch," Sprint said on its web site.
-It has yet to start shipping pre-orders for the 32 GB version.

-"We're getting far better reviews on S III than we did with its predecessors globally ... and supply simply can't meet soaring demand.
-We've sent executives and staff to almost all our (component) suppliers to ensure a smooth offering and hopefully things will get better from next week," Shin said.
+"Supply remains very tight due to strong demand and component shortages, but we expect overall supply conditions to improve from next week," Shin said.

-Samsung launched its first Galaxy model two years ago in a rush to counter Apple's iPhone success.
-Then, Samsung's smartphone market share was below 10 percent.
-It has since overtaken Apple, and the company said in late April that new Galaxy smartphones would "substantially contribute" to second-quarter results.
+Samsung said in late April that new Galaxy smartphones would "substantially contribute" to second-quarter results.
+[ID:nL3E8FQ4VC]

 JPMorgan cut its forecast for Samsung's second-quarter smartphone shipments by a tenth to 50 million units.